Oral pan-LOX Inhibitor (PXS-5505)

 Oral pan-LOX Inhibitor - myelofibrosis and other cancers

 Pharmaxis has developed an oral drug inhibiting all lysyl oxidase family members.
-The compound has shown significant reductions in fibrosis in in-vivo models of kidney fibrosis, lung fibrosis, myelofibrosis and pancreatic cancer.
+The compound has shown significant reductions in fibrosis in in-vivo models of myelofibrosis, myelodysplastic syndrome, pancreatic cancer, kidney fibrosis and lung fibrosis,.
 This all-encompassing LOX inhibitor is well positioned for the treatment of severe fibrosis as well as cancer with prominent stroma (connective tissue) or fibrotic metastatic niches.
-Pharmaxis plans to initially develop the compound for myelofibrosis.
+Pharmaxis is initially developing the compound for myelofibrosis.

 Pharmaxis is also collaborating with a number of Australian and international clinical and academic groups with interest in LOX inhibition, including:

 - Liver Cancer

 Sydney (Garvan Institute of Medical Research), Rochester (NY)